bovlb/frc-tips/commands/best-practices.md

 {% include tip.html content="In the code above, we're using `() -> { ... return angle; }` to create a `DoubleSupplier` using a [Lambda function](lambda.html#suppliers)." %}

 Internally, commands can be created in a number of ways, but the `Commands` class provides useful methods like `run` and `runOnce`.
-Use `run` for commands that need to keep running continuously, either because they don't do exactly the same thing on each iterations, or becase they need to block out a default command.
+Use `run` for commands that need to keep running continually, either because they don't do exactly the same thing on each iteration, or becase they need to block out a default command.
 (Triggers provide some useful alternatives to default commands.)
-Use `runOnce` for a command that runs and then immediately ends; this is useful for changing a setpoint or setting a mode.
+Use `runOnce` for a command that runs and then immediately ends; this is useful for changing a setpoint or setting a mode when the command doesn't need to enact it continually.

+These building-block commands will generally have a single method (`initialize` or `execute`) and will generally not have either an `end` or an `isFinished` implementation.
+Instead of adding an `isFinished` method, provide a `Trigger` that can be combined using `until`.
+Instead of adding an `end` method, rely on some other command being run, such as a `stop` command, possibly as a default command or using `andThen`, but quite likely because a different `Trigger` has become active.

 Outside of the command factories, a subsystem should provide no other way for another class to change its behaviour.
 All motors, controllers, and state must be private.
 It should be impossible to write a command that requires a subsystem other than by using a command factory on that subsystem.
 The flip side of this is that the commands produced by the command factories should require only the subsystem that created them.
 Further, they shouldn't even know about any other subsystem.
-Subsystems constructors and other methods should not accept other subsystems as arguments.
+Subsystems constructors and other methods should never accept other subsystems as arguments.

 ## Add triggers